Place content here. This is a site-wide alert banner.

 Contact the University’s General Accounting Office to obtain information on the University’s procedures for recording taxable sales, reporting, and remitting sales tax to the state.

-If the chosen method is re-deploy, or sell at fair market value or recycle: No income tax consequences for the University or the recipient.
+If the chosen method is re-deploy, or sell at fair market value, or recycle, there are no income tax consequences for the University or the recipient.

-The Business Administrator of the unit that owns the computer or peripheral (henceforth to be called the “equipment”) determines when it is not suitable for its originally intended purpose.
-Desktop Support Providers (DSP) may be requested to assist in this determination.
+The Lead Administrator of the unit that owns the computer or peripheral (henceforth to be called the “equipment”) determines when it is not suitable for its originally intended purpose.
+Desktop Support Providers (“DSPs”) may be requested to assist in this determination.

 In all cases, the re-deployment, recycling, donation or sale of equipment must be approved in writing by the administrator of the department that owns the equipment.